Juraj Stahuljak: Biography

-Coming from a family in which music was part of everyday life, in which the children, with their cellist, composer, choir master and organist father, and their noted singer mother Paula (née Huber) received both musical impulses and professional tuition, along with the obligatory performance of music in the home, Juraj Stahuljak quite naturally devoted himself to the study of music.
-He attended the Croatian Music Institute Conservatory for five years, his teachers being distinguished educators of that time: in music theory he was taught by Ćiril Junek, in piano playing by Vjekoslav Rosenberg-Ružić, in singing by Milan Reizer; he learned harmony in the class of Fran Lhotka, counterpoint and fugue in that of Franjo Dugan Sr, while in vocal composition he received tuition from Antun Dobronić, and in instrumentation from Blagoje Bersa.
-The very names of these outstanding teachers and composers would tend to suggest a thorough mastery of the musical material.
-The continuation of his studies at the Zagreb Conservatory, or rather the Royal Conservatory, and after that the Royal Music Academy was crowned with a degree in 1924.
-The young composer also took a degree in singing and music before a special commission, as the practice of the time required, and he thus became qualified to teach in secondary schools.
+Born into a family where music was part of daily life—his father a cellist, composer, choirmaster, and organist, and his mother, Paula (née Huber), a noted singer—Juraj Stahuljak was naturally drawn to the study of music.
+He attended the Croatian Music Institute Conservatory for five years, studying under distinguished educators: Ćiril Junek in music theory, Vjekoslav Rosenberg-Ružić in piano, Milan Reizer in singing, Fran Lhotka in harmony, Franjo Dugan Sr. in counterpoint and fugue, Antun Dobronić in vocal composition, and Blagoje Bersa in instrumentation.
+The caliber of these teachers ensured a thorough mastery of musical material.
+He continued his studies at the Zagreb Conservatory (Royal Conservatory) and later the Royal Music Academy, earning his degree in 1924.
+Stahuljak also obtained a degree in singing and music before a special commission, as was customary, qualifying him to teach in secondary schools.

 One of the lasting forms of reproductive music in which Stahuljak was engaged was organ playing in churches, which he began when he was only eleven, standing in for his father; after his arrival in Zagreb for his education he also played it in the Church of St Peter, where he ran the women's voice choir of the church.
 In addition, he ran the choir of the cadets of Orfanotrofij.
 He rounded off his career as organist, always in the context of Catholic liturgical practice, with two decades playing the organ of the Parish Church of St John in Zagreb's Nova Ves, in the concluding period from 1956 to 1969.
 Thus organ playing and choir conducting composed a permanent component in the life of this musician; in addition, one should mention his very frequent work as an accompanist at the piano, particularly together with the distinguished violinist Miroslav Šlik in the 1930s.
 But what particularly picks him out as a creative personality is his work in composition, with which he started as a fifteen-year-old, writing his first work, Fantasy for piano.